-Trauma-imormed and Restorative Finiciples TI-Principles Restorative Values and Principles • Safety: All parties will commit to creating a safe, brave space for students and other parties to share what happened, how it impacted them, and what needs to happen to repair and prevent future harm.
+TI-Principles Restorative Values and Principles • Safety: All parties will commit to creating a safe, brave space for students and other parties to share what happened, how it impacted them, and what needs to happen to repair and prevent future harm.
 Speak and listen with respect.
 Speak and listen from the heart.
-Parties to a conflict "own the conflict" and are the ones who resolve the conflict. • Trustworthiness and Transparency: Administrators, faculty and staff will be transparent with students and other parties about the process.
-No action will be taken without the student's consent, unless administrators, faculty, and staff determine, with full disclosure to the student, that the situation poses too much risk of physical and/or emotional harm for the student.
-Trust, mutual understanding, and shared values bind us together and make cooperative action possible.
-Fair Process ✓ Engagement - Shared involvement in decision-making. ✓ Explanation - Provide a rationale for decisions. ✓ Expectation Clarity - Widespread understanding of expectations.
-Confidentiality is upheld throughout the process.
+Parties to a conflict "own the conflict" and are the ones who resolve the conflict.
+Trustworthiness and Transparency: Administrators, faculty and staff will be • Trust, mutual understanding, and shared values bind us together and make cooperative action possible.

+TI-Principles

+transparent with students and other parties

+about the process.
+No action will be taken

+without the student's consent, unless

+administrators, faculty, and staff

+determine, with full disclosure to the

+student, that the situation poses too much

+risk of physical and/or emotional harm for

+the student.

+Peer Support: Peer support and mutual

+self-help are important for establishing